arbennett/arbennett.github.io/_posts/2021-08-18-ml_infrastructure_for_eess_beginners.markdown

 metadata of your data.
 So now the question about how to reasonably access this data over the network.

+As xarray loads data lazily, now we need to figure out how to get the data across the network in an efficient an automated manner.
+To do this we'll implment a pytorch data loader.

 ### Coming soon!

 ## Understanding performance, avoiding pitfalls